Briouze

 Briouze ([bʁijuz]) is a commune in the Orne department of Normandy in northwestern France.
 It is considered the capital of the pays d'Houlme at the western end of the Orne in the Norman bocage.
-The nearby Grand Hazé marshland is a heritage-listed area (Natura 2000).

 William de Braose, First Lord of Bramber (Guillaume de Briouze) was granted lands in England after the Norman conquest and used his wealth to build a priory in his home town.

 The name Briouze probably comes from an older Norman form of the word "boue", or "mud".